lizrice/containers-from-scratch/README.md

 # containers-from-scratch
-Writing a container in a few lines of Go code, as seen at DockerCon 2017
+Writing a container in a few lines of Go code, as seen at DockerCon 2017 and on O'Reilly Safari